The Best For Your Small Business

 Fifty-eight percent of Canada’s small business owners started out with less than $5,000, according to a study of entrepreneurship in Canada by Intuit Canada.
 For one-person shops, the study found that that number is even higher: 77% reported starting with less than $5,000.

-Many microfinance programs in Canada are location based—you have to be living in a particular region to qualify.
-Check this list to see what micro funding are available to start (and sometimes to expand) a business where you live.
+Many microfinance programs in Canada are location-based—you have to be living in a particular region to qualify.
+Check this list to see what micro-funding is available to start (and sometimes to expand) a business where you live.

 Contact Sharpshooter Funding to find out what type of funding you qualify for.

 Microfinance services are provided to unemployed or low-income individuals because most of those trapped in poverty, or who have limited financial resources, do not have enough income to do business with traditional financial institutions.
 Despite being excluded from banking services, however, those who live on as little as $2 a day do attempt to save, borrow, acquire credit or insurance, and they do make payments on their debt.
 Thus, many poor people typically look to family, friends, and even funding sharks (who often charge the exorbitant costs of working capital) for help.